rachelober/dotfiles/README.markdown

 This doesn't include any dotfiles for shells.
 Therefore it integrates well with zsh/tcsh/bash.
 Personally, I use [my own fork of oh-my-zsh](https://github.com/rachelober/oh-my-zsh) and therefore run this command after bootstrapping.

     curl https://raw.github.com/rachelober/oh-my-zsh/master/tools/install.sh | sh

+## Vim

+I got lazy and now mostly use [Janus by carlhuda](https://github.com/carlhuda/janus) with additional tweaks via my .gvimrc.after and .vimrc.after which are now included in my dotfiles.
+I removed all of my old .vim configurations.